 - Bringing out the most power and focus it

 What people really look for without knowing:

 People’s typical urge to find a Tai Chi school can be traced back to expectations that improve health, for which Tai Chi is only suitable to a limited extent.
 Just because we think Tai Chi looks beautiful doesn’t necessarily make it a useful tool for our health cultivation.

 If people would listen to the Daoists’ advice, one should practice Qi Gong for one’s health.
-Care should be taken that this is not easy to do and not watered down by some “quick seminar masters.”
+Care should be taken that this is difficult to do and not watered down by some “quick seminar masters.”
 It is recommended to practice our Ba Duan Jin Qi Gong and Wu Xing Qi Gong daily for all kinds of health care.
 These are two holistic systems that train and strengthen the entire body step by step with each new exercise.
 Best suited for back and knee pain and very effective for neck pain, posture problems, curved spine, and other things.
-Consult our school in the community forum if you want to ask more about it!

 If you are still looking for a Tai Chi school:

-Then you probably want to learn internal martial arts!
+Then you probably are keen to learn internal martial arts!
 And this is only recommended to study from authentic masters and not from some “weekend certificates.”
-Master Ziji is giving first impressions in our online classes what Tai Chi really is, but we recommend to visit our school for personal coaching.
+Master Ziji is giving first impressions in our online classes what Tai Chi really is.
 A real master needs many years of daily training; the education alone in the Wudang mountains takes five years, and from there on, one must develop his Tai Chi for further understanding.
 Respect Tai Chi and the long journey that comes with it!